Phosphate

 In organic chemistry, phosphate or orthophosphate is an organophosphate, an ester of orthophosphoric acid of the form PO4RR′R″ where one or more hydrogen atoms are replaced by organic groups.
 An example is trimethyl phosphate, (CH3)3PO4.
 The term also refers to the trivalent functional group OP(O-)3 in such esters.
 Phosphates may contain sulfur in place of one or more oxygen atoms (thiophosphates and organothiophosphates).

 Orthophosphates are especially important among the various phosphates because of their key roles in biochemistry, biogeochemistry, and ecology, and their economic importance for agriculture and industry.
 The addition and removal of phosphate groups (phosphorylation and dephosphorylation) are key steps in cell metabolism.
+Phosphates are a major component of agricultural fertilizers and play an important role in plant growth.
+Since phosphates stimulate plant growth, too much phosphate in the environment can cause pollution in the environment and lead to excessive plant growth.

+Phosphates are mined around the world for use in agriculture and industry.
+Mining is a source of heavy metal pollution.

 Orthophosphates can condense to form pyrophosphates.

 Chemical properties

 The phosphate ion has a molar mass of 94.97 g/mol, and consists of a central phosphorus atom surrounded by four oxygen atoms in a tetrahedral arrangement.
-It is the conjugate base of the hydrogen phosphate ion [HPO4](2-), which in turn is the conjugate base of the dihydrogen phosphate ion [H2PO4]-, which in turn is the conjugate base of orthophosphoric acid, H3PO4.
+It is the conjugate base of the hydrogen phosphate ion HPO_{4}(2-), which in turn is the conjugate base of the dihydrogen phosphate ion H2PO_{4}-, which in turn is the conjugate base of orthophosphoric acid, H3PO4.

 Many phosphates are soluble in water at standard temperature and pressure.
 The sodium, potassium, rubidium, caesium, and ammonium phosphates are all water-soluble.
 Most other phosphates are only slightly soluble or are insoluble in water.
 As a rule, the hydrogen and dihydrogen phosphates are slightly more soluble than the corresponding phosphates.